Sourav9063/uBookSharing/README.md

 # uBookSharing
 University based Book sharing app.
 Users are divided according to their Universities.
-Anyone can upload details of his/her book for sell/rent/share and anyone can request them for that book providing their contact informations.
-Individual's contact informations is not publicly available.
-Only when someone requests to get a book then and only then the owener of the book will get the contact informations.
-If you want to try it out here is an auth credential
+Anyone can upload details of his/her book for sell/rent/share and anyone can request them for that book providing their contact information.
+Individual's contact information is not publicly available.
+Only when someone requests to get a book then and only then the owner of the book will get the contact information.
+If you want to try it out here is an auth credential Email: sourav.ahmed5654@gmail.com Password: 12345678
-Email: sourav.ahmed5654@gmail.com
-Password: 12345678

 https://user-images.githubusercontent.com/53114581/208036045-c13bdbf0-aacb-4b09-af9b-c8f61685230a.mp4